Your Common Orthodontic Questions Answered

 Orthodontics is the branch of dentistry that specializes in the diagnosis, prevention, and treatment of dental and facial irregularities.

 There are numerous benefits to orthodontic treatment and properly-aligned teeth.
 Obviously, an attractive and confident smile is a great benefit.
 Research is very clear that people with a pleasing smile are treated better in social and work relationships.
-Properly-aligned teeth provide a greater overall functionality of the teeth, are easier to clean, and are less likely to be fractured.
+Properly-aligned teeth provide a greater overall functionality of the teeth, are easier to clean, and are less likely to fracture.

 Crowded teeth are more difficult to keep clean, which can lead to decay.
 Research indicates that certain bite conditions can cause gum disease and that most tooth alignment problems worsen with time if not treated.
 Some deep overbites can cause significant wear on the front teeth, and many believe that an adverse bite can cause or worsen head and neck pains.
 New research shows more incidences of adverse heart conditions with periodontal disease, which is more likely to occur when teeth are not properly aligned.